kfung21/FFTCGBayArea_VP2/docs/README.md

 ## News and Announcements

+<a href="about#king-kong-games">King Kong Games</a> will not be hosting events the next two weeks (5/26 and 6/2) due to Fanime and the California Materia Cup

 ### FFTCG Store Championship Dates
 Get ready for the return of competitive Organized Play with Store Championships this summer! <br><br>
 <a href="about#cardart">Card Art</a>: June 17 <br>